Ayondo offer four ways to trade: Forex, CFDs, Social Trading, Binary Options.

 The average spread for DAX30 across all brokers on BrokerNotes is 14.95 pips.
 See popular brokers for trading DAX30

-Example: How much would it cost to trade 1 lot of EUR/USD?
+How much does Ayondo charge to trade 1 lot of EUR/USD?

-If you were to buy one standard lot of EUR/USD (100k units) at an exchange rate of 1.1719 and then sell it the next day at the same price you could expect these fees:
+If you were to buy one standard lot of EUR/USD (100k units) with Ayondo at an exchange rate of 1.1719 and then sell it the next day at the same price you would likely pay $5.5.
+Here's a rough breakdown of the fees and how this compares against AvaTrade & Plus500.

 |Typical overnight fee:||$-2.50||$5.00||$9.40|